-Anyway, by some process that defies both logic and understanding Trish studies the contours, texture, and natural colors of each piece, divines its personality, and painstakingly undertakes to give it a face, a personality, and a new lease on life.
+Anyway, by some process that defies both logic and explanation, Trish studies the contours, texture, and natural colors of each piece, divines its inner tiki-ness, and painstakingly undertakes to give it a face, a personality, and a new lease on life.

 Trish kicks things off by drawing part or all of the design, using a soft pencil and light strokes.
 She does this freehand.

 She adds depth and highlights through the use of shading, feathering, and other techniques.
 Some areas might require more than one coat to cover adequately or to create an effect Trish envisions.

 At this point, a sturdy eyehook is screwed securely into the reverse side of each frond to allow for easy display of the finished tiki.